Hi-Click-To-Learn-More-Snthwave/Hi-Welcome-from-PT-/README.md

 I'm a selective mute

-You can typically find me chilling or taking part in rps, I'm always happy to rp or chat and you are always welcome to sit with me, vent or chill
+You can typically find me chilling in the library or taking part in rps, I'm always happy to rp or chat and you are always welcome to sit with me, vent or chill

 I'm very friendly pretty much all the time so don't be afraid to say hello and chill